Resume Samples by Industry

 THE RESUME SAMPLES PROVIDE STYLISTIC IDEAS THAT YOU MAY USE IN YOUR RESUME

-There are various formats of resume:
+There are various formats of the resume:

-- The chronological resume format lists job experience starting with your first job and ending with your most recent position, is applicable to most job-hunters but is not popular as recruiters prefer the reverse chronological resume format/style.
+- The chronological resume format lists job experience starting with your first job and ending with your most recent position, which is applicable to most job-hunters but is not popular as recruiters prefer the reverse chronological resume format/style.